mjboos/selfattention_audio/README.md

 We start with a spectrogram (bottom image) of an auditory stimulus and want to predict a given time point in the neural signal (right image, the time point is marked with a cross).
 In this case, we want to use the spectrogram of the past 500ms of the auditory stimulus (the spectrogram extends from -500 ms to 0 ms) to predict the current time point in the neural signal (the cross is located at 0 ms).

-As a first step a [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) model processes a sequence of spectrogram "slices" (each `x` in the schematic) and produces hidden states for each time step (`h` in the schematic).
+As a first step, a [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) model processes a sequence of spectrogram "slices" (each `x` in the schematic) and produces hidden states for each time step (`h` in the schematic).
 Via self attention, each hidden state is assigned a weight (shown in the blue box with the attention scores as a line at the top).
 This allows us to create a weighted average of hidden states where the result is more strongly influenced by states with higher attention scores.
 Finally, this weighted average of hidden states is used to predict brain activity at the current time point (marked by the cross).

 Trained on a sufficiently large audio/brain dataset (I didn't explore the lower limit), it gives some interesting results - essentially uncovering that to predict brain activity from audio data well, we need some time invariance and "pay attention" (pun intended) to certain parts of the spectrogram (somewhat) independently from *when* they appear.